Muktan/Muktan/README.md

 - Research work in Speech Recognition domain.
 Work accepted for 17th International Conference on Natural Language Processing organised by IIT Patna and NLPAI.
 - Ex-Intern at Indian Space Research Organisation (ISRO).
 Performed Data Analysis and validation with global precipitation datasets.
-- Opensource contribution in HuggingFace and Pandas
+- Opensource contribution in HuggingFace, Optuna and Pandas
 - Completed B. Tech. in Computer Engineering from Dharmsinh Desai University, Nadiad.

 **Stats**